anandadwiarifian/datasource_to_s3_airflow/README.md

 Postgres is used to act as the data source of the retail sales data.

 AWS account is needed to run this repo.
-Get your AWS access key and secret key by `clicking on your name -> My Security Credentials`
+Get your AWS access key and secret key by `clicking on your name -> My Security Credentials` in the AWS website.

 ## How to use
 First, run the containers by `cd`-ing to the project file and running this code.